Urushiol: Allergic response and treatment

 Once this response starts, only a few treatments, such as cortisone or prednisone, are effective.
 Medications that can reduce the irritation include antihistamines (diphenhydramine (Benadryl) or cetirizine (Zyrtec)).
 Other treatments include applying cold water or calamine lotion to soothe the pain and stop the itching.

+Up until the 1970s, drug manufacturers including Merck Sharp & Dohme and Parke-Davis sold oral preparations of urushiol, which were advertised as providing seasonal immunity and described by the Food and Drug Administration as "tested and proven to be effective."
+As of 2024, urushiol medications are not available in the United States.
 Research conducted on urushiol by Mahmoud ElSohly led to the development of PDC-APB, a candidate for a vaccine against skin irritation from poison ivy.